ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-7-2.md

-# Tips for Establishing Metrics and Tracking Progress Towards Performance Goals

 In this chapter, we will discuss some valuable tips for establishing metrics and effectively tracking progress towards performance goals.
 Measuring and monitoring progress is essential for achieving consistent improvement in your business.
 By following these tips, you can establish meaningful metrics and implement a robust tracking system that drives your organization towards its desired performance outcomes.